{{ moneyLabel(currentPaymentSetAside) }}

 Why do W-2 wages change self-employment tax?

-Why does QBI show a warning?
+Why does the QBI warning appear?

 Why is my state tax estimate zero?